toitware/toit-provision/README.md

 This package does not yet support the secure mode for BLE provisioning.
 As such, we recommend to use an older version of the Android app.
 Alternatively, you can also modify the newest version so it doesn't use the secure mode.
+For the same reasons, only the QR-based provisioning is supported.

 Follow the following steps to add the workaround for the BLE blocking issue.

 1. clone esp-idf-provisioning-android